zuds-survey/zuds-pipeline/README.md

   * [postgresql >= 10](https://www.postgresql.org/)
   * [cfitsio](https://heasarc.gsfc.nasa.gov/fitsio/)

-To install hotpants, cd into the `hotpants` directory and type `make`.
+After you have completed this step, to install hotpants, cd into the `hotpants` directory and type `make`.
 Then copy the `hotpants` executable to your `PATH`.
 It should then be available to the `zuds` library.

 ### Via docker-compose